ChinhTranKaizen/StatCanHousing/README.md

 - Look more closely at BC case where NHPI had a bowl shaped curve from 1995 and 2005

-- To prepare the time series data for any future machine learning tasks, I should try to employ sophisticated time-series normalizing tool such as [adaptive normalization](https://homepages.dcc.ufmg.br/~glpappa/papers/Ogasawaraetal-2010-IJCNN.pdf) or [normalization with deep-learning](https://arxiv.org/pdf/1902.07892.pdf), which has [a github page](https://github.com/gdepalma93/PyTorch-Timeseries-Normalization).
+- To prepare the time series data for cross-correlation analysis or any future machine learning tasks, I should try to employ sophisticated time-series normalizing tool such as [adaptive normalization](https://homepages.dcc.ufmg.br/~glpappa/papers/Ogasawaraetal-2010-IJCNN.pdf) or [normalization with deep-learning](https://arxiv.org/pdf/1902.07892.pdf), which has [a github page](https://github.com/gdepalma93/PyTorch-Timeseries-Normalization).